jesse0099/Markdowns/v1-hvs_waf.md

 # AWS WAF (Web Application Firewall)

-AWS WAF is a web application firewall service that lets us monitor web requests that are forwarded to an Amazon API Gateway API, an Amazon CloudFront distribution, or an Application Load Balancer.
-We can protect those resources based on conditions that we specify, such as the IP addresses that the requests originate from.
+AWS WAF is a web application firewall service that lets us monitor web requests forwarded to an Amazon API Gateway API, an Amazon CloudFront distribution, or an Application Load Balancer.
+We can protect those resources based on conditions we specify, such as the IP addresses where the requests originate.
 [More...](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)

 # How AWS WAF works

 We use AWS WAF to control how our protected resources respond to HTTP(S) web requests.
-We do this by defining a web access control list (ACL) and then associating it with one or more web application resources that we want to protect.
-This allow us to respond to requests either with an HTTP 403 status code (Forbidden), or with a custom response,
+We do this by defining a web access control list (ACL) and associating it with one or more web application resources we want to protect.
+This allows us to respond to requests either with an HTTP 403 status code (Forbidden) or with a custom response,

 # Benefits

-AWS WAF implementation supports hundreds of rules that can inspect any part of the web request with minimal latency impact to incoming traffic, also, a set of aws managed rules allow us to save time when getting started.
-Futhermore, there's no additional software to deploy, making it easy to deploy and mantain.
+AWS WAF implementation supports hundreds of rules that can inspect any part of the web request with minimal latency impact on incoming traffic; also, a set of AWS-managed rules allow us to save time when getting started.
+Furthermore, there's no additional software to deploy, making it easy to deploy and maintain.

 - Additional protection against web attacks using own criteria.
     - IP addresses that requests originate from